ViudiraTech/Uinxed-Kernel/README.md

 ## FAQ 🔍

-### Errors about "'XXX.h' file not found" in editors
+### Errors about "'XXX.h' file not found" in editors.

 A: If you are using clangd as a code analyzer, you can generate a .clangd file via Makefile.
 Just like this: